 But how can you tell if you got partition pruning in an execution plan?
 Or worse yet, how do you determine why you didn’t get partitioning pruning when you were expecting it.

 In the video below, I share the steps I use to determine if partition pruning has occurred and what to look at and correct if you don’t automatically get the partition pruning you were expecting.

 This blog post is part of a series on SQL Tuning.
 I shared some simple steps to help you tune a SQL Statement using the wrong Join Type in part one.
 While part two deals with how to tackle a problem where the optimizer picks the wrong index, and part three shares tips on how to fix statements where the Optimizer chooses a nested loop join instead of a hash join.

 Last week I had the pleasure of delivering a five-part SQL Tuning Workshop for my local Oracle User Group – Northern California Oracle User Group.
-The workshop explains the fundamentals of the cost-based optimizer, the statistics that feed it, the hints that influence it and key tools you need to exam executions plans.
+The workshop explains the fundamentals of the cost-based Optimizer, the statistics that feed it, the hints that influence it, and the key tools you need to examine execution plans.